Select Type of Degree:

 Printmaking programs prepare individuals creatively and technically to express emotions, ideas, or inner visions by rendering art concepts onto surfaces and transferring images, via ink or dyes, onto paper or fabric.
 Includes instruction in monochrome and color printing; tonality; chemistry; equipment set-up and maintenance; techniques such as serigraphy, lithography, intaglio, woodcut, block, stencil, relief, etching, and composite; and personal style development.

-While Printmaking has degrees up to the Bachelors degree, most students study towards a Bachelors degree.
+While Printmaking has degrees up to the Bachelors degree, most students study towards a Masters degree.
 Students major in Printmaking all around the US, though the major at the Masters degree level sees the most graduates in Connecticut.
 The average starting salary for an undergraduate degree in Printmaking is $37,200.

 Popularity of Printmaking Degrees in the U.S.